-His arrest is part of a wider campaign in which over 4,400 people have been detained or disappeared since 20 September following demonstrations calling for President al-Sisi to step down, and comes in the context of shrinking space for human rights organisations and human rights defenders.
-The UN human rights office has expressed its concerns over his arrest.
+His arrest was part of a wider campaign in which over 4,400 people were detained or disappeared following demonstrations calling for President al-Sisi to step down, and came in the context of shrinking space for human rights organisations and human rights defenders.
+The UN human rights office expressed its concerns over his arrest.

-On 23 November 2020, Mohamed El-Baqer was placed on the terrorism list for a period of five years following the request filed by the Public Prosecutor in case 1781/2019.
+On 23 November 2020, Mohamed el-Baqer was placed on the terrorism list for a period of five years following the request filed by the Public Prosecutor in case 1781/2019.
 This means that he will not be allowed to travel, assume any official position, or practice civil work.
 Additionally, his accounts and assets are frozen and he is not allowed to transfer or receive money.
 The appeal session of this decision took place on 18 November 2021, and was rejected.

-On 27 November 2020, the Council of Bars and Law Societies of Europe (CCBE) granted its 2020 Human Rights Award to Mohamed el-Baqer and another six Egyptian lawyers who are currently in pre-trial detention in a number of different cases, for their role in defending human rights.
+On 27 November 2020, the Council of Bars and Law Societies of Europe (CCBE) granted its 2020 Human Rights Award to Mohamed el-Baqer and another six Egyptian lawyers in pre-trial detention in a number of different cases, for their role in defending human rights.

 The European Parliament’s urgency resolution of 18 December 2020 on the deteriorating situation of human rights in Egypt called for the immediate release of El-Baqer and other human rights defenders and activists.